esentio/Yamo/README.md

 }
 ```

 Note that we didn't set Id when we create user instance.
-Because `Id` is autoincrement field, its value is read from the database during insert.
+Because `Id` is an autoincrement field, its value is read from the database during insert.
 Same would apply if there was any column with default value.

-However, this only works in MS SQL Server database.
+However, latter only works in MS SQL Server database.
 In SQLite, value of (single) autoincrement field (PK) is read fine, but any attempt to read field's default value will fail.

 If you wish to insert a value defined in code instead, set `useDbIdentityAndDefaults` parameter to `false`.